TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 .. method:: Element.setAttributeNS(namespaceURI, qname, value)

-   Set an attribute value from a string, given a *namespaceURI* and a *qname*.
+   Set an attribute value kutoka a string, given a *namespaceURI* and a *qname*.
    Note that a qname is the whole attribute name.
 This is different than above.